-As with the proposals for public service funding, program proposals should not be more than ten typewritten pages of text with one additional page allowed to include a line item proposed budget for the 2017 program year.
+As with the proposals for public service funding, program proposals should not be more than ten typewritten pages of text with one additional page allowed to include a line item proposed budget for the 2018 program year.
 Proposal narratives should address or include the following:

 - Scope of CDBG-Funded Portion of the Project Provide a detailed scope of work for the project.
-For example include the size (square feet, number of stories, lineal feet, et cetera, as applicable) of the project and the type of amenities or improvements that would result.
-It is recommended that he applicant make a site visit to the proposed location to determine existing conditions.
+For example include the size (square feet, number of stories, lineal feet, etc., as applicable) of the project and the type of amenities or improvements that would result.
 Provide color photographs if possible. - Feasibility Include potential obstacles to implementation, such as encroachment (a survey may be required), right-of-way issues, zoning, and anticipated need for coordination with various entities/parties (utility companies, property owners, etc.) which may impede timely completion in order to meet expenditure requirements mandated by HUD.
 If applicable, indicate how the applicant plans to address encroachment issues, preferably including proof of correspondence with affected property owners displaying their support of the project despite possible adjustments that may be made to their property(ies). - Location of the project Specify the project's location, including project limits and/or boundaries.
-Also, provide a project site location map with the project area clearly delineated for identification. - Project Justification: Provide a brief description of the problem(s) the project will address and how the project will resolve the problem(s), or the public benefit(s) to be derived from the project.
-It is important to know the reason funding is being requested and how this project will benefit persons of low and moderate income. - Expected Outcomes If your project is awarded funding, what is the expected measurable benefit to individuals, families, organizations, and/or the community that will result from the improvement project?
+Also, provide a project site location map with the project area clearly delineated for identification.

-- Project Approach/Alternatives Explain why the project is to be undertaken in the manner stated.
-Identify and briefly describe a minimum of two alternatives that were considered in developing the proposed project, and why each option was not selected. - Budget Please detail the projected cost for the project in Program Year 2017.
+- Project Justification: Provide a brief description of the problem(s) the project will address and how the project will resolve the problem(s), or the public benefit(s) to be derived from the project.
+It is important to know the reason funding is being requested and how this project will benefit persons of low and moderate income. - Expected Outcomes If your project is awarded funding, what is the expected measurable benefit to individuals, families, organizations, and/or the community that will result from the improvement project? - Project Approach/Alternatives Explain why the project is to be undertaken in the manner stated.
+Identify and briefly describe a minimum of two alternatives that were considered in developing the proposed project, and why each option was not selected. - Budget Please detail the projected cost for the project in Program Year 2018.
 Please also indicate whether the project is multi-year in nature.
 If the project is multi-year in nature, please indicate the project length and the estimated funding requirement for each year, specifying all resources and CDBG funding in particular.